sparna-git/legislation-schema.org-howto/README.md

 _To share and link legislation data at web-scale, in a decentralized way_.

-These 2 mockups show the dream in terms of search use-cases around legislation in major search engines :
+These 2 mockups show the "dream" in terms of search use-cases around legislation in major search engines :

-  1. A rich snippet in a search result page showing a Legislation :
+  - A rich snippet in a search result page showing a Legislation

   ![Legislation rich snippet](/images/legislation-rich-snippet.png)

-  2. A legislation shown as a knowledge graph entity on the side of a search results page :
+  - A legislation shown as a knowledge graph entity on the side of a search results page :

   ![Legislation in knowledge graph](/images/legislation-knowledge-graph.png)

-These 2 mockups show specific structured metadata about the act:
+These mockups display specific structured metadata about the act:
   - Title of the act
   - Summary
   - Whether the act is still in force or not